linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 ### Remove Music from Playlist

-1. On the Music interface, select a playlist and then, the music you want to remove.
+1. Select a playlist from "Playlists", and them select the music you want to remove from it.
+2. Right-click.
-2. Right-click to select **Remove from play queue**.
+3. Select **Remove from play queue** to remove it from the playlist.

 ![0|remove](jpg/removefromlist.png)